Guía de bordado (ES)

 The location of buttons and button holes has to be measured as accurately as possible so that the embroideries can hang flat and the craftmanship displayed at its best when the installation comes together.

 Generally speaking we advise creating button holes and adding buttons after you have finished your piece and hemmed it.
-That way you can measure exactly where your centre line is (dotted red line on the diagram).
-From this centre line, measure 11cm in each direction.
-Don’t measure in from the side, because if your fabric is slightly off the 30cm (everyone’s are!) then your buttons won’t be 22 cm apart.
-Always measure 11cm from the centre line!
+That way you can measure exactly where your centre line is – see dotted red line on the diagram.
+From this centre line, measure 11 cm in each direction.
+Don’t measure in from the side, because if your fabric is slightly off the 30 cm – everyone’s are! – then your buttons won’t be 22 cm apart.
+Always measure 11 cm from the centre line!

-Sign your artwork (embroidered on the front or in permanent marker on the back so we know whose it is) and send us your beautiful art work so we can install it with the rest of the forest!
+Sign your artwork –embroidered on the front or in permanent marker on a scrap of fabric on the back so we know whose it is.
+Send us your testimony of what it means to you to stitch for the Earth– and send us your beautiful art work so we can install it with the rest of the forest!

 There are now several groups stitching in different countries.
-Argentina, Chile, Mexico, France, UK, Sweden.
+Argentina, Chile, Colombia, Brasil, Mexico, UK, Sweden and hopefully more very soon!
 If you would like to join in, please let us know so we can put you in touch with the nearest person to you who could receive your embroidery.

 email: zurciendoelplaneta@gmail.com